Data-Science-II/project1-MingyuSun-ShubhangiRai/README.md

 both QuadX Regression and Stepwise Regressionn for QuadX Regression are run.
 This follows the example of RegressionTest11 and other examples inside scalation_1.6.

-To with other data sets, use
+To with other data sets, make sure the corresponding data files are under scalation_1.6//data/analytics, ( we provide some files for you to download ) then use runMain scalation.analytics.dataset
-runMain scalation.analytics.dataset
 To use data sets that are already coded in scalation, uncommend line 28-30 in project1.scala
 //import ExampleBPressure._